Jas-SinghFSU/Dracula-Plasma/README.md

 #### System Tray

 To get the Icons that I have in my System Tray, you can paste the contents of the `icons` directory into `~/.local/share/plasma/desktoptheme/Dracula/icons/`, assuming you've installed the Dracula global theme.
+These icons are most compatible if you set your icon size to `22` in KDE Settings > Appearance > Icons > Configure Icon Sizes > Main Toolbar.

 These icons are based on [Utterly Round](https://store.kde.org/p/1901768) icons so show some love to the original creator by upvoting.